From semi-total to equitable total colorings: Introduction

-\begin{definition} \cite{Hlandik,PiRa} Any cyclic configuration $n_k$ of $n$ points and $n$ lines (or blocks) \cite{Coxc} (where each line is composed by $k$ points with each point as the intersection of $k$ lines) is determined by the initial line $B\subseteq\{0,1,\ldots,n-1\}$ of $n_k$, with $|B|=k$ (with minimum point value 0).
-This line can be set in 1-1 correspondence with the integer $N=b_02^{n-1}+\cdots+b_{n-2}2+b_{n-1}$ by letting $t\in B$ if and only if $b_t=1$.
-The {\it Haar graph} $H(N)$ is the Levi graph of $n_k$.
-This definition extends for every integer $N>0$. \end{definition}
+\begin{definition}\cite{Coxc} A {\it cyclic configuration} $n_k$ consists of $n$ points $0,1,\ldots,n-1$ and $n$ lines, each composed by $k $ points, each point as the intersection of $k$ lines, subject to symmetry mod $n$.
+The {\it Levi graph} of $n_k$ is the graph whose vertices are the points and lines of $n_k$ with an edge $p\ell$ whenever the point $p$ is in the line $\ell$. \end{definition}